sensu/sensu-docs/content/sensu-core/1.9/platforms/sensu-on-ubuntu-debian.md

 ---
 title: "Ubuntu/Debian"
-description: "User documentation for installing and operating Sensu on Ubuntu and Debian Linux systems."
+description: "Read this page for detailed information about installing and operating Sensu on Ubuntu and Debian Linux systems."
 weight: 7
 version: "1.9"
 product: "Sensu Core"